TXH2020/MainRepo/Academics/AI Project/readme.md

 https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077

 To make the chatbot truly contextual we would require a really huge dataset, so to demonstrate this concept we included one example: are you open today?
 Then type tomorrow?
-You will see that chatbot answers appropriately.
+The chatbot responds contextually in the context of 'open'.
+Like this we can add more contextual information.

 Otherwise, the chatbot does a fantastic job by using NLP to recognize which question the user is asking.
 This is done using a neural network classifier.
 Vikas helped to make training faster by using log error measure instead of simple error measure which I used earlier.
 But it was a big headache for me to get the code in tflearn given in the article to keras.